iqbal-lab-org/make_prg/README.md

 There are some parameters at the top of the nextflow file which could be changed but which I have not made command line parameters:
 ```
-max_nesting             This is the maximum number depth of bubbles in PRG, setting to 1 will allow variants, but no nesting
+max_nesting             This is the maximum number depth of bubbles in PRG, setting to 1 will allow variants, \\
-min_match_length        Collapsing sequence together with only a base or two shared will result in complex graphs
+                        but no nesting
+min_match_length        Controls graph complexity
-alignment_format        The input multiple sequence alignments can be in any format accepted by biopython's AlignIO
+alignment_format        Any format accepted by biopython's AlignIO
-max_forks_make_prg      If working on a cluster which allows unlimited parallel jobs per user, this will be used by nextflow to control                         maximum number of processes of this type that can run in parallel.
+max_forks_make_prg      If working on a cluster which allows unlimited parallel jobs per user, this will be \\
+                        used by nextflow to control maximum number of processes of this type that can run in \\
+                        parallel.
 max_forks_make_fasta
 ```